busterwood/MsmqPatterns/README.md

 * `QueueDispatcher` is used for publish/subcribe messaging (i.e. via multicast)
 * `SubQueueFilterRouter` is used to route messages to [subqueues](https://msdn.microsoft.com/en-us/library/ms711414(v=vs.85).aspx)
 * `QueueCache<T>` is used to cache open queues, as opening queues is not cheap
 * `MessageCache` is used to cache the last message coming from an input queue (i.e. via multicast).
-Messages are stored by label, you can requests the last messages for a label by sending a message with the label prefixed by `last.` and the message `ResponseQueue` property set.
+Messages are stored by label, you can requests the last message for a label by sending a message with the label prefixed by `last.` and the message `ResponseQueue` property set.

 All classes are `async` code bulit on `System.Threading.Tasks.Task`.